 The initial solution value proposition must address how your solution can integrate with existing processes.
 This approach doesn’t mean that some of their processes won’t be affected or change.
 But the potential prospect must be satisfied that buying and implementing your solution won’t disrupt the entire company.

 An initial sales value proposition can address the scalability of future customer needs.
 Customers don’t want a solution that solves today’s problem.
 The future is almost always an essential consideration for a buyer making a decision.
 ‘Will this still support my needs in 2-3 years?’ or ‘Can this investment help me grow faster than I currently forecast?’

 The initial sales value proposition needs to amplify the value and ROI provided by your solution.
 You can address this most effectively in your SVP by citing current customers.
 “Our customers average a 15% increase in sales growth.”

 Lastly, you can combine multiple items above into an initial sales value proposition.
 For example: “Our clients on average experience a 10% increase in sales revenue within the first six months and a 15% increase over the first three years of our involvement.”

-An Initial Sales Value Proposition (SVP) is a powerful tool to engage leadership team on the first meeting or presentation.
+An Initial Sales Value Proposition (SVP) is a powerful tool to engage leadership teams on the first meeting or presentation.
 You must be exceptionally well prepared to defend your proposition and demonstrate confidence in your ability to deliver.
 More often than not, an initial SVP will get prospects asking questions and position you and your company ahead of the competition.